Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 ### Using alias from config file: ###

-Add entry to config file:
+Add entry to the config file:

 ```
 cat <<EOF > ~/.ssh/config